No access to personal data in Statistics Norway

 Under the provisions of the Personal Data Act, there is no entitlement for you to know what information is registered on you with Statistics Norway.

-Data is not used to make decisions that directly affect the individual, only to create statistical tables where it is not possible to extract data on individuals.
+Statistics Norway’s data is not used to make decisions that directly affect the individual; it is only used to create statistical tables where it is not possible to extract data on individuals.

 Processing of personal data in Statistics Norway

-Statistics Norway carries out three different types of personal data processing:
+Statistics Norway carries out two different types of personal data processing within the parameters of the Statistics Act:

-Data processed in Statistics Norway is placed in one of two categories:
+Data processed in Statistics Norway is placed in one of three categories:

-- Data sourced directly from the registered party via a questionnaire, typically data on behaviour and attitudes to key social issues.
+- Data sourced directly from the data subject via a questionnaire, typically data on behaviour and attitudes to key social issues.

-- Data retrieved from administrative computer systems in central government, e.g. from the tax authorities (income), NAV (benefits/employment), the education authorities (education) and the population register.
+- Data retrieved from administrative systems in public administration, e.g. from the tax authorities (income), NAV (benefits/employment), the education authorities (education) and the population register.

 No personal data in Statistics Norway’s statistics

 Statistics Norway produces, supplies and publishes statistics that do not contain personal data.
-The Statistics Act also provides for Statistics Norway supplying data for research purposes and for public planning.
-The data is normally anonymised before it is forwarded to any other parties, and personal ID numbers, names and addresses are always removed from the data.
-Where the data is collected with the respondent’s consent (voluntary survey), the respondent will always be informed during the data collection process that the data will be forwarded to other parties, who these parties are, and in what form the data will be supplied and for what purpose.
+The Statistics Act also provides for Statistics Norway to give public bodies and researchers access to data for use in statistics, analyses and research.
+The data we share is deidentified or anonymised.
+Where the data is collected with the respondent’s consent (voluntary survey), consent will always be sought during the data collection process for all data processing, and respondents will be informed of whether the data will be forwarded to other parties, who these parties are, and in what form the data will be supplied and for what purpose.